Isy89/LBF/docs/source/plugins.rst

-Assuming the cool signal is just the number of reads in each interval, one could implement this by replacing the transform_single_intervals and transform_all_intervals:
+Assuming the cool signal is just the number of reads in each interval, one could implement this by replacing the transform_single_intervals and transform_all_intervals hooks as follow:

 .. code-block:: python
     :linenos: